 B.6.1.
-Implementation of the Actuarial Function
+Role of the Actuarial Function

-In accordance with operational and governance structure of EH Ré SA, Actuary falls within the competence field of the BoD member in charge of functions related to Actuarial, Risk and Compliance.
+In accordance with the operational and governance structure of EH Ré SA, Actuary falls within the competence field of the BoD member in charge of functions related to Actuarial, Risk, and Compliance.

-The responsible for the Actuarial Function is expert in the fields of actuarial and financial mathematics.
+The responsible for the Actuarial Function is an expert in the fields of actuarial and financial mathematics.